datamapper/do/do_openedge/README.markdown

     jruby -S rake spec SPEC=spec/connection_spec.rb

-Note that the *typecast tests must be run individually*.
-There is apparently some type of concurrency issue when trying to run many at the same time.
-The error that the JDBC driver returns when this happens (on 10.2B) is:

-    [DataDirect][OpenEdge JDBC Driver][OpenEdge] Failure to acquire exclusive schema lock for DDL operation.
-(7872)

 ### Spec data setup

 The specs require an empty database to use for running tests against (the database will be written/read from by the tests).
-Here are some commands to be ran from `proenv` to create and bootstrap a database that can be used for testing (note the use of UTF-8, which is required for proper multibyte string support):
+Here are some commands to be ran from `proenv` to create an empty database that can be used for testing (note the use of UTF-8, which is required for proper multibyte string support):

     prodb test empty
     proutil test -C convchar convert utf-8
     sql_env
-    proserve test -S 4000 -cpinternal utf-8 -cpstream utf-8
+    proserve test -S 4000

-Note that I think the SQL engine is unaffected by the codepage parameters, but it doesn't hurt to be careful.

 ## License